berceanu/random-phase-approximation/README.md

 DEPENDENCIES:

-- compiled microscopic model binaries, from `nuclear-codes`
+- compiled microscopic nuclear model executables, from `nuclear-codes`
+  - the executables should be placed under `bin/`
 - `TALYS >= 1.9`, with
   - database in `~/src/talys/`
   - binary at `~/bin/talys`